 Solution 3 – Switch to Your Old User Account

-Sometimes, files and folders might disappear when you upgrade to Windows 10 and that's because Windows 10 creates a new account for you by default.
+Sometimes, files and folders disappear when you upgrade to Windows 10 because Windows 10 creates a new account for you by default.
 Although the old account is still present, it is not set as the default account.
-Now, follow these steps to switch to it.
+In this situation, you can follow these steps to switch to the original account.

-2) Select Local Users and Groups from the left pane, and then open the Users folder.
+2) Select Local Users and Groups from the left pane, and then double-click the Users folder.
 If the user named Administrator has a down arrow on its icon, it’s been disabled.

-3) To enable this account, double-click Administrator icon and open Properties.
+3) To enable this account, double-click the Administrator icon to open Properties.

-4) Uncheck Account is disabled check box, and then select Apply to enable the account.
+4) Uncheck the Account is disabled check box, and then select Apply to enable the account.

-5) Log out and Log in Windows 10 as Administrator account again.
+5) Log out and log in to Windows 10 as Administrator account again.

-Then you may be able to see your previous data or documents which were removed by Windows 10 update.
+Then you may be able to see your previous data or documents which were removed by Windows 10 upgrade.

 Solution 4 – Use Search to Look for Your Files

-In some cases, if you cannot find your lost files after upgrading to Windows 10, you can use the troubleshooter to fix problems with Search.
+To find files on your computer, you can use the Windows search box to search for them.
+If you cannot find your lost files after upgrading to Windows 10 by using the search box, you can run the troubleshooter to fix problems with Search.

-1. Enter indexing in the search box on the taskbar, and then select Indexing Options.
+Step 1.
+Type indexing in the search box on the taskbar, and then select Indexing Options.

-3. Select the Troubleshoot search and indexing link.
-Then you may follow the next on-going steps to get lost or deleted document files back.
+Step 3.
+Select Troubleshoot search and indexing link.
+Then you need to wait for the process to complete.
+After that, you can try to get lost or deleted files back by searching for them.

-- Some files might be hidden from view.
-Enter Show hidden files and folders in the search box.
-Under Hidden files and folders, select Show hidden files, folders, and drives.
+Type Show hidden files and folders in the search box and click it from the best result.
+In the new window, select Show hidden files, folders, and drives and click OK.
 Then, you can try searching for your files again.

-After seeing how to recover lost data after upgrading to Windows 10, let’s move to another topic – back up data.
+Now you should already know how to recover lost data after upgrading to Windows 10, so let’s move to another topic – how to back up data.

 Now, I guess you might be wondering:

-“How to make a backup of your data before upgrading to Windows 10?”
+“How to make a backup of my data before upgrading to Windows 10?”

-Should you have any question about MiniTool software, you can leave us comments or directly contact our support team via [email protected] Thanks in advance!
+Should you have any questions about MiniTool software, you can leave your comments below or directly contact our support team via [email protected].
+Thanks in advance!